 1. Find a cheap online physical therapy CEU source that has courses you actually want to take.

 When you work at a clinical job, your employer will often offer a continuing education credit so you can sit in courses and learn new clinical skills.
 Those courses are much more relevant for a clinical PT than a non-clinical one, though!
 And those in-person courses are not cheap.

 When I made the switch out of patient care, I realized it was all my responsibility to pay for those in-person courses.
 But I also realized I wasn’t going to use the clinical skills I learned in those pricey in-person courses, so I started considering using only online continuing education for all of my PT license renewal needs.

 Lately I have been using MedBridge, and I believe they are another great option for any PT or OT who is pursuing a non-clinical career.
 Here’s why.

 - Selection.
-MedBridge has the best selection of non-clinical courses that still provide CEUs.
+MedBridge has the best selection of non-clinical courses that offer certifications.
 I didn’t want to sit through lots of ankle instability courses when I’ve been a writer and career coach for some time now!
 I’d rather watch courses on compliance, billing, leadership, and safety, and actually receive some form of certification that I can put on my resume.
 And I can take what I learn and apply it to my coaching sessions and content development.